 Return back to contemporary Shanghai with a visit to the Pudong district!
 Not long ago, Pudong district was just a marsh where only farmers and water buffalo frequented.
 Now, the area has become one of the most important business centers in Asia with skyscrapers popping up like mushrooms next to old Shanghainese banks each year.

-Converge on the nearby neighborhood of Lujiazui, the epicenter of some of the most famous buildings: the Oriental Pearl TV Tower, Jin Mao Tower, and the never ending Shanghai World Financial Center (the tallest building in Shanghai), to enjoy the highest panoramic terrace in the world.
+Converge on the nearby neighborhood of Lujiazui, the epicenter of some of the most famous buildings: the Oriental Pearl TV Tower, Jin Mao Tower, and Shanghai Tower.
+Shanghai Tower is 632 meters tall with 121 floors above ground and 5 floors underground, it becomes the tallest and largest building in China.
+Can take its super high speed elevator to its 118th floor observation terrace and enjoy a panoramic view of the city.

 Shortly after, take the famous Bund Sightseeing Tunnel, a mini subway line, to cross the Huangpu River to reach Puxi in a couple of minutes.